vstaykov/Personal-Projects/README.md

 Personal-Projects
 =================

-This repository contains some of my personal development projects.
+This repository contains some of my personal development projects!